Absence Seizure -

 Also known as Lamictal.
 Is an antiepileptic medication used for the treatment of focal and generalised seizures.

-Kleffener Syndrome – Also called Acquired Epileptic Aphasia is a rare childhood disorder in which there is speech problems associated with seizures and severe EEG abnormalities.
-It occurs more commonly in boys than girls, usually between the ages of 4 and 7 years.
+Also called Acquired Epileptic Aphasia is a rare childhood disorder in which there are speech problems associated with seizures and severe EEG abnormalities.
+It is more common in boys and usually between the ages of 4 and 7 years.

 Usually begins in preschool aged children.
-Many seizure types associated with brain damage which may usually causes intellectual disability.
+Many seizure types are associated with LGS and 90% will have an intellectual disability.
 The seizures are often difficult to control.

 A substance used to treat disease, injury or pain.